subaquatic-pierre/conway-react-electron/README.md

 - Set the speed of the bots
 - Start, stop and reset the game
 - Toggle random walk
-- Display number of loop cycles performed by bot movements
+- Display number of loop cycles
 - Add or remove bots
-- Track number of cleaned tiles by the bots
+- Track number of cleaned tiles
-- Move the bots with the arrow keys
+- Select and move the bots